 Like broad pen hands, or styles of writing, we write pointed pen scripts at a consistent angle to the baseline.
 Since the point of the nib is so fine, you can write a delicate script with it.

 Penstaffs firmly hold the nib in place as you write.
 I mostly work with a straight holder.
-It’s always worked well for me, but there are plenty on the market and you should try others until you find one you love.
+There are plenty on the market and you should try others until you find one you love.
 This is what the penstaff looks like next to each nib I described above:

 I hope this has shed some light on calligraphy in general and how you can work with nibs when you try them out.
 If you leave any questions, comments, or video requests leave them in the comments and I will be happy to address them.
-Check out the Learn page for more articles about starting out with calligraphy.
+Check out our Learning Calligraphy for Beginners page for more articles about starting out with calligraphy.